-Indications and Limitations of Use: ADYNOVATE® [Antihemophilic factor (Recombinant), PEGylated] is a human antihemophilic factor indicated for use in children and adults with hemophilia A for the control and prevention of bleeding episodes.
+Indications and Limitation of Use: ADYNOVATE® [Antihemophilic factor (Recombinant), PEGylated] is a human antihemophilic factor indicated for use in children and adults with hemophilia A for the control and prevention of bleeding episodes.
 ADYNOVATE is not indicated for the treatment of von Willebrand disease.1

 An established and consistent safety profile across clinical studies1